Snownee/Jade/.github/ISSUE_TEMPLATE/issue.md

 ---

+ * Forge/Fabric Version:
+ * Mod Version:

 If bug:

- * Forge Version:
- * Mod Version:
  * Can you reproduce this issue with relevant mods only?: yes/no

 Paste your crash report to somewhere like https://pastebin.com/ , instead of directly here.